WELCOME TO EC RESIDENCE LIFE

 The State of Illinois law provides that any person less than 21 years of age who attempts to purchase, possess, consume, or transport any alcoholic beverages within Illinois is subject to fine or imprisonment or both.
 The College does not condone violation of the law with respect to underage drinking.
 Eureka College’s full alcohol and other drug policy is located in the Student Handbook.

-Smoking is not permitted in any residence hall or any other building on campus.
-Students are permitted to smoke outside, but must be at least 15 feet from the building.
+Neither smoking nor vaping is permitted in any residence hall or any other building on campus.
+Students are permitted to smoke outside but must be at least 15 feet from the building.
 Smoking receptacles are located near most buildings on campus.

 If there is any damage or vandalism done in the residence halls on campus and the College cannot identify responsible individuals, the College may require that all of the residents of that floor and/or building pay a prorated group charge to cover the cost of the damage.

-The following items are not permitted in the residence halls on campus:air conditioners, space heaters (unless provided by the College or with prior approval from Residence Life), Foreman-Style grills, open coiled cooking instruments, toasters/toaster ovens, water beds, halogen lamps, BB guns, air guns, paintball guns, knives (larger than a pocket knife), alcohol/drug paraphernalia, alcohol can/bottle collections.
+The following items are not permitted in the residence halls on campus: air conditioners, space heaters (unless provided by the College or with prior approval from Residence Life), Foreman-Style grills, open coiled cooking instruments, toasters/toaster ovens, water beds, halogen lamps, BB guns, air guns, paintball guns, tattoo guns, hover boards, knives (larger than a pocket knife), alcohol/drug paraphernalia, alcohol can/bottle collections, or pets (other than fish in a 10 gallon tank or less).
 Students are also not allowed to burn candles or incense in their rooms.

 Eureka College upholds “quiet hours” on every residence hall floor on campus from 11pm until 7am.
 During this time, residents must keep music and all other noise to a minimum.
 “Courtesy hours” exist 24 hours a day.
 Therefore, residents must be respectful towards their neighbors, in regards to noise, at all times.

-There is a link to a suggested packing list available, which you will also receive when you come to an Orientation session over the summer.
-Please keep in mind that the following items are not permitted in the residence halls: air conditioners, space heaters (unless provided by the College or with prior approval from Residence Life), Foreman-style grills, open coiled cooking instruments, toasters/toaster ovens, water beds, halogen lamps, BB guns, air guns, paintball guns, knives (larger than a pocket knife), alcohol/drug paraphernalia, alcohol can/bottle collections, or pets (other than fish in a 10-gallon tank or less)!
+There is a link to a suggested Packing List available, which you will also receive when you come to an Orientation session over the summer.
+Please keep in mind that the following items are not permitted in the residence halls on campus: air conditioners, space heaters (unless provided by the College or with prior approval from Residence Life), Foreman-Style grills, open coiled cooking instruments, toasters/toaster ovens, water beds, halogen lamps, BB guns, air guns, paintball guns, tattoo guns, hover boards, knives (larger than a pocket knife), alcohol/drug paraphernalia, alcohol can/bottle collections, or pets (other than fish in a 10 gallon tank or less).
+Students are also not allowed to burn candles or incense in their rooms.

 All residential students have a campus mailbox located in the Cerf Center.
 (Arnold Hall residents have a mailbox located in Arnold Hall.)
 Commuter students are offered a campus mailbox on a first come, first serve basis.
 Students are encouraged to check their mail at least once per day as faculty, staff, and students utilize campus mailboxes for distribution of notices of campus events, returning class work, and more.